Food Preparation Worker

 This graphic shows the percentage of people in this role whose related work experience before they entered this position falls into each category.

-Alternate Titles for this Role: Cafeteria Aide, Carver, Caterer, Caterer Helper, Catering Assistant, Chicken and Fish Butcher, Coffee Brewer, Coffee Maker, Cold Meat Cook, Crew Mess Attendant, Culinary Worker, Deli Clerk (Delicatessen Clerk), Deli Slicer, Delicatessen Slicer, Diet Aide, Dietary Aide, Dietary Assistant, Expeditor, Food Expeditor, Food Handler, Food Order Expediter, Food Preparation Kitchen Aide, Food Preparation Worker, Food Preparer, Food Server, Food Service Aide, Food Service Specialist, Food Service Worker, Food Tray Assembler, Fruit and Vegetable Parer, Kitchen Assistant, Kitchen Clerk, Kitchen Crew Member, Kitchen Food Assembler, Kitchen Helper, Kitchen Runner, Kitchen Staff, Kitchen Steward, Kitchen Team Crew Member, Kitchen Team Member, Kitchen Utility Associate, Kitchen Worker, Line Server, Lineman, Meat Clerk, Mess Attendant, Nutrition Aide, Nutrition Helper, Pantry Cook, Pantry Goods Maker, Pantry Goods Worker, Pantry Worker, Parer, Pastry Cook Helper, Peeler, Pie Cutter, Prepared Foods Team Member, Produce Production Team Member, Raw Shellfish Preparer, Restaurant Worker, Salad Bar Clerk, Salad Maker, Sandwich Artist, Sandwich Maker, Seafood Preparer, Service Team Crew, Service Team Member, Slicer
+Alternate Titles for this Role: Cafeteria Aide, Carver, Caterer, Caterer Helper, Catering Assistant, Chicken and Fish Butcher, Coffee Brewer, Coffee Maker, Cold Meat Cook, Cook, Cook Aide, Crew Mess Attendant, Culinary Worker, Deli Clerk (Delicatessen Clerk), Deli Slicer (Delicatessen Slicer), Diet Aide, Dietary Aide, Dishwasher, Expo (Expeditor), Food Expeditor (Food Expo), Food Handler, Food Order Expediter (Food Order Expo), Food Prep (Food Preparer), Food Preparation Kitchen Aide (Food Prep Kitchen Aide), Food Preparation Worker (Food Prep Worker), Food Server, Food Service Aide, Food Service Specialist, Food Service Worker (FSW), Food Tray Assembler, Fruit and Vegetable Parer, Kitchen Assistant, Kitchen Clerk, Kitchen Crew, Kitchen Crew Member, Kitchen Food Assembler, Kitchen Helper, Kitchen Runner, Kitchen Staff, Kitchen Steward, Kitchen Team Crew Member, Kitchen Team Member, Kitchen Utility Associate, Kitchen Utility Worker, Kitchen Worker, Line Cook, Line Server, Meat Clerk, Mess Attendant, Nutrition Aide, Nutrition Helper, Pantry Cook, Pantry Goods Maker, Pantry Goods Worker, Pantry Worker, Parer, Pastry Cook Helper, Peeler, Pie Cutter, Pizza Maker, Prepared Foods Team Member, Produce Production Team Member, Raw Shellfish Preparer, Restaurant Crew Member, Restaurant Team Member, Restaurant Worker, Salad Bar Clerk, Salad Maker, Sandwich Artist, Sandwich Maker, Seafood Preparer, Slicer, Steward

 Sign In to administer this Full version.